BlueBrain/basalt/doc/source/contents/graphs.rst

 Python bindings of C++ library are very low level, and is only about vertices and edges.
 Graph topology is not taken into account at all.

-This API allows one to define a Python graph class from its topology.
+This Python API allows one to define a Python graph class from its topology.
 For instance:

     >>> from enum import Enum
     >>> from basalt.schema import *